The Object of the Year competiton is now closed. Thank you for voting!

-The theme for the objects this year is ‘Hidden History‘.
-An object with a Hidden History can be anything from objects which are rarely displayed, (but that have a fascinating tale to tell), to objects connected to this history of underrepresented communities.
-This could include the LGBTQ community, disabled people, BAME communities, women’s history or any other hidden communities.
-Museum objects are evidence of our shared culture and heritage and contain hidden histories, capable of telling the stories of people who may not currently be represented in museum displays.
+The theme for the objects this year was ‘Hidden History‘.
+An object with a Hidden History can be anything from objects which are rarely displayed, (but that have a fascinating tale to tell), to objects connected to the history of underrepresented communities.
+This could include the LGBTQ community, disabled people, BAME communities, women’s history or any other hidden communities or stories.

-The objects below represent hidden stories from military and maritime history, abandoned railway lines, Womens History and objects that when in use where hidden from view or became hidden as conditions around them changed.
-Read on to discover more about these fascinating objects and their hidden stories.
+This years entries represent hidden stories from military and maritime history, abandoned railway lines, Womens History and objects that when in use where hidden from view or became hidden as conditions around them changed.
+Read on to find out more.

 Alfred Corry Lifeboat Museum

 Alfred Corry Museum’s Torpedo Log provides a glimpse into maritime history before the advent of modern GPS tracking systems.
 Dating from 1861, made of brass and 18” long, this nautical instrument measured a ship’s speed and distance travelled (it is believed that this log was towed behind the Alfred Corry Lifeboat as it went out for rescues).
 Navigational instruments that measure a ship’s speed are known as logs, a name which dates to the days of sail when sailors used a log and rope knotted at regular intervals to determine the ships speed.
 The term Knot is still used by sailors today to indicate the speed of a ship.